-(left) A section of reconstructed Byzantine walls (southern section, near Fetih Kapi, the Conqueror's Gate); (right) Saltanat Kapi (reconstructed)
+(left) A section of reconstructed Byzantine walls (southern section, near Fetih Kapi, the Conqueror's Gate); (right) Sultanat Kapi (reconstructed)

 Prusia was protected by deep ravines on three sides, but its defence on the southern side (towards the mountain) was rather difficult because the enemy had the advantage of a higher position.
 At the end of the IIIrd century AD Prusia was surrounded by walls.
 Later on (probably in the IXth century) these walls were strengthened by a second curtain (they look very similar to those of Constantinople).
 This additional protection did not prevent the Seljuk Turks from seizing Prusia in 1075; however a few years later the Crusaders forced the Seljuks out of Prusia.
-The city returned to Byzantine hands until 1326 when it was conquered by the Ottomans who renamed it Bursa.
+The city returned to Byzantine hands and the walls were strengthened by Theodore I Lascaris, the first emperor of Nicaea..

-Orhan Gazi (Gazi = Warrior for the Faith/Victorious), the leader of the Ottomans who conquered Bursa made it the capital of his state; he can be regarded as the true founder of the Ottoman Empire (which is named after his father Osman).
+Orhan Gazi (Gazi = Warrior for the Faith/Victorious), the leader of the Ottomans who conquered Prusia in 1326 renamed it Bursa and made it the capital of his state; he can be regarded as the true founder of the Ottoman Empire (which is named after his father Osman).
 He strengthened his power by conquering Nicaea in 1331 and by marrying Theodora, a Byzantine princess, and by helping her father to usurp the throne of Constantinople and to become Emperor John VI Cantacuzenus.

 (left) A section of the inner southern walls; (right) the site of a former gate (Kaplica Kapi, the Gate leading to the hot springs)